urbit/developers.urbit.org/content/guides/quickstart/chat-guide.md

 |mount %hut
 ```

-Currently its contents are the same as the `%webterm` desk, so we'll need to
+It'll have a handful of skeleton files in it, but we can just delete those and
-delete those files and copy in our own instead.
+add our own instead.
 In the normal shell, do the
 following:

 ```shell {% copy=true %}